chijuiwu/Kinect2Kit/README.md

 ## Results and papers

 You can find my undergraduate thesis titled Tracking people with Multiple Kinects from [here](https://github.com/cjw-charleswu/KinectMultiTrack/blob/master/Deliverables/Report/Final/thesis.pdf).
 It contains empirical results and disucssion on the proposed tracking algorithm.
+I found that the average joint difference* across different scenarios are within personal space (~15cm).
 The current toolkit is an improvement over the software I developed for my thesis.

+*Average joint difference is a person's distance difference between their Kinect skeletons orginally from different FOVs in the same viewing perspective.

 ## Limitations